Mariano Acevedo

-Mariano Elí Acevedo Fúnez (born 9 January 1983) is a Honduran footballer who currently plays as a midfielder for Marathón in the Honduran Premier League.
+Mariano Elí Acevedo Fúnez (born 9 January 1983) is a Honduran former footballer who played as a midfielder.

 Club career

 Acevedo has played the large part of his career for Marathón, and is a midfielder.
 He has played for Marathón in the CONCACAF Champions League.
 In May 2013 he did not accept a pay cut by Marathón and was said to move to either Olimpia or Motagua.

 International career

 Acevedo made his debut for Honduras in a February 2008 friendly match against Paraguay, coming on as a second-half substitute for Sergio Mendoza.
 He has, as of 1 August 2012, earned a total of 18 caps, scoring no goals.
 He has represented his country at the 2009, and 2011 UNCAF Nations Cups as well as at the 2009 CONCACAF Gold Cup.